pasqal-io/qoolqit/docs/fundamentals/quantum_program.md

 The QuantumProgram defines the protocol used to solve your problem within the adimensional framework of the [Rydberg Analog model](../get_started/qoolqit_model.md).

 In practice, this involves specifying both the interaction and the driving Hamiltonian.
-In QoolQit, these are set up by creating a `Register`, which determines the positions of the qubits, and a `Drive` object, which describes how laser fields drive the qubits over time.
+In QoolQit, these are set up by creating a `Register`, which determines the positions of the qubits, and a `Drive` object, which describes how laser fields control the qubits over time.

 To run the program on real quantum hardware, the abstract `QuantumProgram` must first be compiled into a form compatible with a specific QPU.
 This compilation process will be covered later in the [Compilation](./compilation/rationale.md) page.